D.C. Council approves bill allowing children to get vaccines without parents’ consent

 White responded: “There have been comments about the Centers for Disease Control having stamped these said vaccinations.
 For me, it’s not an issue of the vaccination.
 It’s an issue of the council voting to circumvent the inclusion of a parent making a decision about their child.”

-A representative of the D.C. chapter of the American Academy of Pediatrics, which strongly supported the bill, said vaccination rates at D.C. public schools range from 87 to 93 percent, but have fallen below 85 percent at some charter schools.
+A representative of the D.C. chapter of the American Academy of Pediatrics, which strongly supported the bill, said vaccination rates at D.C. public schools range from 87 to 93 percent but have fallen below 85 percent at some charter schools.

-Anjali Talwalkar, a Department of Health official, said that vaccination rates among D.C. students have fallen for the past five years.
+Anjali Talwalkar, a D.C. health department official, said that vaccination rates among D.C. students have fallen for the past five years.

-Herd immunity from the measles virus requires 95-percent vaccination rates, pediatrician Helene Felman said when testifying in support of the bill.
+Herd immunity from the measles virus requires a vaccination rate of 95 percent, pediatrician Helene Felman said when testifying in support of the bill.

 Children’s legal access to vaccines without their parents’ permission varies widely by state.
-In Alabama, Alaska, Idaho, Oregon and South Carolina, according to Pew research, minors can make all health-care decisions for themselves, though the age at which the laws apply varies; in South Carolina, for example, minors age 16 and up can make their own medical decisions.
+In Alabama, Alaska, Idaho, Oregon and South Carolina, according to Pew research, minors can make all health-care decisions for themselves, though the age at which the laws apply varies.

+In South Carolina, for example, minors age 16 and older can make their own medical decisions.
 Some states, including California, Delaware, Minnesota and New York, according to Pew, give some minors the right to seek vaccination on their own, but only against sexually transmitted infections.

-During Tuesday’s meeting, the council also passed legislation to regulate electric scooters and allow charter schools to preferentially admit low-income students.
+During Tuesday’s meeting, the council also passed legislation to regulate electric scooters, allow charter schools to preferentially admit low-income students and extend unemployment benefits for an additional seven weeks.

 Fenit Nirappil contributed to this report.